Tranthanhbao198/ros2_diffbot_simulation/README.md

 ```

 A Gazebo window will open with the robot model.
 You can now start interacting with and controlling the robot through ROS 2 topics.
-Of course!
-Here is that section translated into English, formatted with Markdown to continue directly from the previous part of your `README.md` file.

----

 ### 3. Controlling the Robot with a Keyboard (Teleop)